mui/mui-x/docs/data/date-pickers/adapters-locale/adapters-locale.md

 ### With `date-fns`

-For `date-fns`—you have to import the locale and pass it to `LocalizationProvider`:
+For `date-fns`, import the locale and pass it to `LocalizationProvider`:

 ```tsx
 import { AdapterDateFns } from '@mui/x-date-pickers/AdapterDateFns';